kenesss/Concurrent-URL-Status-Checker-Report-Generator/README.md

 Total Time Taken: 1.24s
 Error Handling
 If a URL is malformed or unreachable, the error is logged and reported in the report.csv file.

-The program does not crash due to failed requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Customization (Optional)
-You can modify the concurrency limit (-c) to adjust the number of concurrent requests.

-Add more sophisticated error handling as needed for specific use cases.

-Extend the program to handle more detailed statistics, such as response headers or request retries.

-Contributions
-Feel free to fork the repository, create issues, or submit pull requests for any improvements or bug fixes.